Banking Banking Basics

 Bottom line

 You have several options to transfer money via a wire.
-In some cases, such as if you're closing on a home, a bank wire transfer may be your only choice.
-But in other circumstances, online mobile payment websites such as Cash App and Paypal may be both faster and cheaper.
+Sometimes a bank wire is your only choice, especially in high-stakes transactions, such as buying a house.
+But when you’re just sending money to family or friends, online mobile payment websites such as Cash App and Paypal may be both faster and cheaper.
 Consider all the different methods for digitally transferring funds when trying to figure out how to wire money online so you can make the choice that's right for you.

 • Interest is compounded daily and posted to your account monthly